boyroywax/timemachine-linux/README.md

-# Serve TimeMachine Drives from linux
+# Serve TimeMachine Drives from Linux
 You get a really cool Xserve Drive Logo if you do this correctly.

 ![Really Cool Xserve Icon](./xserve.png)